LaunchCoderGirlSTL/AgileTechinicalCoaching/Coaching CheatSheet.md

   - across the table = louder
   - is the navigator navigating (good) is the driver thinking (bad)?

-5. rotation time
-  - more people less time
-  - new people less time
-  - between 4 - 10 minutes is absolute method

 6. talk in questions
   - your goal is to bring things out of people not be a navigator

 7. direct talking
   - if you have to introduce something, try to talk to the navigators not the driver

-8. line numbers
-  - should be on

 9. encourage participation
   - Positive reinforcement whenever appropriate
   - no rat holes, force a decision and go
   - no abstract conversations, get to the work

-10. end while still happy
-  - 2 hours max
-  - don't stay late

 11. frequent check-ins

-12. what's the smell
-  - build habit of looking at code and asking if it is ok

 13. admitting I don't know
   - build habit of